Diffusion creep: Flow laws

 Each plastic deformation of a material can be described by a formula in which the strain rate ($\dot{\epsilon}$) depends on the differential stress (σ or σD), the grain size (d) and an activation value in the form of an Arrhenius equation:

 In which A is the constant of diffusion, Q the activation energy of the mechanism, R the gas constant and T the absolute temperature (in kelvins).
 The exponents n and m are values for the sensitivity of the flow to stress and grain size respectively.
 The values of A, Q, n and m are different for each deformation mechanism.
 For diffusion creep, the value of n is usually around 1.
 The value for m can vary between 2 (Nabarro-Herring creep) and 3 (Coble creep).
 That means Coble creep is more sensitive to grain size of a material: materials with larger grains can deform less easily by Coble creep than materials with small grains.

+Grain Size Effects on Diffusional Creep

+In early models of creep developed in the 1950s and 1960s, grain size was approximated by treating grains as spheres with an average diameter d.
+However, real materials exhibit a range of grain shapes and sizes that cannot be adequately described by a single variable.
+During the 1980s, researchers at the Massachusetts Institute of Technology introduced simplified two-dimensional geometric models—such as hexagonal, square, and rectangular grains—to investigate the influence of grain geometry on diffusional creep.

+By applying Fick’s law of diffusion to the flux of vacancies across grain boundaries, the net vacancy flux within a unit can be quantified and tessellated to represent the entire volume.
+Variations of these 2D geometries demonstrated that the diffusional creep equation includes a geometric factor A, which ranges between 7 and 30 depending on the assumed grain shape.
+This indicates that grain geometry can significantly influence the magnitude of the strain rate and should be considered in cases involving dynamic recrystallization or grain growth, where grain shapes and sizes evolve during deformation.

+Subsequent studies extended this approach to irregular grain geometries, developing a general framework for determining A for grains connected by three-line nodes.
+More recent models incorporate grain size distributions and nodal connectivity from experimental evidence such as those collected by scanning electron microscopes, allowing for the determination of average A values that more accurately represent the heterogeneous microstructure of polycrystalline materials.
+These modern approaches are commonly implemented in computational models of creep deformation, such as finite element simulations, to predict long-term performance of polycrystalline materials under high-temperature conditions.
+For example, Nassif et al. (2019) developed a mesoscale finite-element model that explicitly represents grain and grain-boundary geometry within a polycrystalline structure, coupling dislocation motion inside grains with grain-boundary diffusion and cavity growth to simulate creep rupture behaviour at elevated temperature.